apurvsinghgautam/robin/README.md

 > For Ollama, provide `http://host.docker.internal:11434` as `OLLAMA_BASE_URL` in your env if running using docker method or `http://127.0.0.1:11434` for other methods.
 You might need to serve Ollama on 0.0.0.0 depending on your OS.
 You can do that using `OLLAMA_HOST=0.0.0.0 ollama serve &`.

 ### Docker (Web UI Mode) [Recommended]
+> [!NOTE]
+> Docker does not automatically update the image if it is already present locally.
+To benefit from the latest changes or fixes, it is recommended to run the following command before starting the container:
+>
+> ```bash
+> docker pull apurvsg/robin:latest
+> ```
+>
+> This ensures that you are always using the most recent version of the Robin image.

 ```bash
 docker run --rm \